 Upon completion, the ERT contains all of the emissions data and supporting information (e.g., equipment calibration documentation) prepared and collected for the test.
-In addition, an electronic copy (portable document format (PDF)) of the entire report documenting the emissions test and other supporting information is attached to the ERT and submitted as a zip file.
+In addition, testers can attach supporting information to the ERT or an electronic copy (PDF) of the entire report (optional) and create a submission package.

-The ERT automatically creates an XML export file for the WebFIRE emissions factor database.
+When creating the submission package, the ERT automatically creates an XML export file for the WebFIRE emissions factor database.
 The format of this ERT output file is specifically designed to provide inputs for the data fields contained in WebFIRE (e.g., emissions value and units, SCC, ITR).
 To facilitate incorporation of the data into WebFIRE, the output file is configured to accept emissions values expressed in terms of mass of pollutant emitted per unit of activity.
 The output file also accepts emissions test results that are expressed as a concentration or an emissions rate (i.e., mass emitted per time unit) which may be able to be expressed in units that are suitable for use in emissions factor development.
-Use of the ERT will provide for consistent criteria to quantitatively assess the quality of the data collected during the emissions test and to standardize the test report contents.
-The use of the ERT also improves the availability of the supporting documentation necessary to conduct such an evaluation.
-Additionally, the ERT lays the groundwork for future capabilities to electronically exchange information contained in the test reports with facility, state, local or federal data systems.